The new version of the Articles of Association of UAB Medicinos bankas was registered

 Medicinos Bankas UAB (“Bank”), registration number 112027077, registered seat address: Pamėnkalnio 40, LT-01114 Vilnius, Lithuania.

-We hereby inform you that on 19 September 2023, a new version of the Articles of Association of the Bank was registered in the Register of Legal Entities.
-The new version of the Articles of Association was approved on 13 September 2023 during the Extraordinary General Meeting of Shareholders of Medicinos Bankas UAB.
+We hereby inform you that on 25 September 2023, a new version of the Articles of Association of the Bank was registered in the Register of Legal Entities.
+The new version of the Articles of Association was approved on 29 March 2023 during the Ordinary General Meeting of Shareholders of Medicinos Bankas UAB.

 For more information please contact: Head of Business Division Julius Ivaška, ph.: +370 601 04 453, e-mail: media@medbank.lt